rownwe/automation-best-practices-java/README.md

 ## Setting data center

 By default, the data center selected for our exercises is `US_WEST`.
 If you would like to switch to another data center (i.e. `EU_CENTRAL`), please update the [E2ETests](workshop/src/test/java/com/saucedemo/exercises/E2ETests.java) with the appropriate data center.

 ## Stay to the end and win a prize!

-Stay to the end and 2 lucky people can win a snazzy Back Pack!
+Stay to the end and 2 lucky people can win a snazzy Backpack!

 <img src="./graphics/large_Sauce_Bkpk_2021.png" alt="me" width="200" />